abriffett/blink-test/README.md

 This is a simple REST endpoint-based URL summariser service.

-The main class can be run by running mvn spring-boot:run, and the service can be accessed by sending an HTTP get to localhost:8080/summariser, passing in an optional url parameter (otherwise it defaults to https://bbc.co.uk/news)
+The main class can be run by running `mvn spring-boot:run`, and the service can be accessed by sending an HTTP get to `localhost:8080/summariser`, passing in an optional url parameter (otherwise it defaults to https://bbc.co.uk/news)

 Libraries: